raspberrypi/usbboot/secure-boot-recovery/README.md

 * The EEPROM configuration file must be signed with the customer private key.
 * It is not possible to install an old version of the bootloader that does support secure boot.
+* This option requires EEPROM version 2022-01-06 or newer.
+* BETA bootloader releases are not signed with the ROM secure boot key and will not boot on a system where `revoke_devkey` has been set.

-* **It is NOT possible to use a different private key to signed the OS images**
+**WARNING: Modifications to OTP are irreversible.
+Once `revoke_devkey` has been set it is not possible to unlock secure-boot mode or use a different private key.**

-**WARNING: THESE OPTIONS PERMANENTLY THE BCM2711 CHIP AND ARE IRREVERSIBLE.**

 To enable this edit the `config.txt` file in this directory and set `program_pubkey=1`